katerinanavab/webdocs/docs/unit01/notes102.md

 ### Anchor (Link) Element

-To create a link in HTML, we use the anchor element.
+⚓️ To create a link in HTML, we use the **anchor** element.
 An anchor element is defined by wrapping the text or another HTML element we want to be a link with an `<a>` tag.

-Add the following to the body of the `index.html` page we created and open it in the browser:
+Add the following to the body of the `index.html` page:

 ```html
 <a>About The Odin Project</a>